 Strong leadership is crucial to effective board performance.
-Certain specific characteristics of excellent leadership have been identified through studies of effective boards and companies.
-Some of these characteristics include:
+Characteristics of excellent leadership may also include:

-A leader’s character plays a vital role in determining the effectiveness of his or her leadership.
+A leader’s character plays a vital role in determining the effectiveness of their leadership.
 Trustworthiness and honesty are the two important aspects of a leader’s character.
 Integrity and adherence to strong moral principles are also important features of strong leadership.

-Everyone who runs for office as a school trustee does so for a reason beyond themselves.
-As a leader, their challenge is to articulate the vision, describe how it will bring improvements and, through sincere dialogue, inspire their colleagues, school board staff and the community to share the vision.
+Everyone who runs for office as a school board trustee does so for a reason beyond themselves.
+As a leader, their challenge is to articulate the vision, describe how it will bring improvements and, through sincere dialogue, find ways to improve it and inspire their colleagues, board staff and the community to share the vision.
 Vision helps a leader develop goals, chart a direction and inspire others.

-A good leader does not demand or command respect, he or she earns it.
+A good leader does not demand or command respect, they earn it.
 Respect must be reciprocal and mutual.
 A strong leader sets the tone for a working climate where respect is built on a foundation of the kind of social discourse that takes place across the school community, genuinely listening and valuing the opinions of others.
 Respect and trust are nurtured through honest and open dialogue.

-Relational trust among team members fosters a set of organizational conditions that encourage individuals to initiate and sustain the kinds of activities that lead to successful results in meeting the goals of the board and improving student outcomes.
+Trust among team members fosters organizational conditions that encourage individuals to initiate and sustain activities that lead to meeting the goals of the board and improving student outcomes.
 Trust is sustained in relationships where respect, personal regard, competence, and personal integrity are valued and practiced.

 Objectivity is an important aspect of leadership.
-Despite personal opinions, there may be situations in which a leader may need to set his or her own beliefs aside in the interest of supporting the decisions of the board and presenting a unified front to the media and the public.
+Despite personal opinions, there may be situations in which a leader may need to set their own beliefs aside in the interest of supporting the decisions of the board and presenting a unified front to the media and the public.